A Myth World Novel

 “You’re an animal, and animals sleep outside.”

 Roccotári purposely gave a little hop and that ended in a stiff legged, bone-jarring stop in the middle of the road.
 Her mental voice was as indignant as only she could muster.
-“I am a nine hundred and forty-two year old elven mount with intelligence and wisdom greater than that of half this Moder-forsaken country!
+“I am a nine hundred- and forty-two-year-old elven mount with intelligence and wisdom greater than that of half this Moder-forsaken country!
 I…am…not…an…animal!”

 Ellys sighed.
 There was no arguing with Rocc when she was in this kind of mood.
 She tried one last tactic.
 “We’re low on coin right now, cara.
 You know that.”

-Roccotári rolled her eyes and began walking again.
+Roccotári snorted and began walking again.
 “And just whose fault is that?
 I believe you used the words ‘she promises to show me Aphora, and all the stars in the sky’ right before you went off with that tavern wench.
 Then shortly after that she went off with your money pouch.
 And it wasn’t the first time this has happened!
 I sure hope you fight better than you fuck, because falling asleep like that was pure disgrace.”